autoplot/documentation/javadoc/org/autoplot/renderer/StackedHistogramStylePanel.md

+# org.autoplot.renderer.StackedHistogramStylePanel

-# org.autoplot.renderer.StackedHistogramStylePanelspecialized GUI for controlling the renderer.
+specialized GUI for controlling the renderer.

-StackedHistogramStylePanel( )
+# StackedHistogramStylePanel( )
 Creates new form StackedHistogramStylePane

 ***